-I started thinking about other things we need like money and a roof over our heads, and the things we think we need life coffee in the morning or the perfect pillow to sleep on.
+I started thinking about other things we need like money and a roof over our heads, and the things we think we need like coffee in the morning or the perfect pillow to sleep on.

 ‘Need’ has become a very convoluted word, especially when we create our own needs, often beyond sensibility.
 I need a vacation in Mexico, I need to finish this chapter before bed, I need to call so-and-so, or I need a haircut desperately.

 We ‘need’ access to food and water, which for most people means spending money (and a means of making money), unless you cultivate a spectacular vegetable garden, live as a vegan, and have access to water via a fresh spring or a well.
 But does this equate to working twelve months a year?
-Could you get by working six?
+Could you survive by just working six?

 We ‘need’ a roof over our head or a shelter.
 But does it need to be a permanent dwelling with three bedrooms?
 Do you need that forty-year mortgage?

 Then there are the obligations like needing to drive the kids to school, fill the car with gas, or pay the electricity bill.
 When you don’t have a lot, you don’t need a lot.
 No kids = no rides to school.
 No car = no gas.
 No house = no electricity bills.

 I’ve been travelling since June with the same carry-on suitcase, and I don’t need half of what’s in it.
 I wear the same clothes every day.
 I hand wash in the sink, and thankfully I couldn’t give a rat’s arse what I look like.